 Faculty of Process Engineering, Energy and Mechanical Systems

-The faculty of Process Engineering, Energy and Mechanical Systems is oriented towards engineering and has seven institutes with eight degree programs.
+The faculty of Process Engineering, Energy and Mechanical Systems is oriented towards engineering and has seven institutes with ten degree programs.
 Some of the programs are set up across institutes, even across different faculties.
 Presently there are approximately 3,000 students registered in F-09.

 Even though all eight degree programs are distinct, particular attention is given to promoting interdisciplinary teaching and learning of complex relationships as well as responsible use of technology in natural environments.

 Competency in and implementation of new and innovative teaching and learning concepts are steadfast components in the faculty of Process Engineering, Energy and Mechanical Systems.

 Special importance is paid to project based learning and teamwork, which encourages students to embrace new possibilities and stimulates sustainable learning processes.